The beginning of a new era

 The single greatest cause of myopia is the change in lifestyle.

-Tablets, smartphones and laptops today impact heavily on media consumption behaviour.
+Nowadays, tablets, smartphones and laptops impact heavily on media consumption behaviour.
 Screen devices of course also pose a new burden on the eyes.
 In the morning people are in the habit of checking their emails or reading the news on their smartphone while on the subway.
 This is often followed by long hours of work sitting at a computer.
 As a result, myopia prevalence is significantly elevated in all instances where the eyes have an especially large amount of short-distance work to cope with.
 This relates not only to screen time, though there is a clear correlation with the intensity of digital device use.

 For example, people in Asia spend an average 14 hours of their day on the Internet, while in the USA it is 6 hours.
-By contrast, the time spent in outdoor activities in natural bright light in these countries is too very short.
+By contrast, the time spent in outdoor activities in natural bright light in these countries is very short.
 Conversely, in Australia, only 30% of 17-year-olds are myopic, and the average Australian spends three hours a day out of doors.
 This is far more than the maximum one to two hours of the average American, Asian or European, who thus incur a heavy burden on their eye health.

 Early and accurate measurement and reliable follow-up of myopia